 Applications must be submitted through the Central Application Service (CAS), 414-447-0350, Ophthalmology Matching Program, #3359, ACGME # 2402621077, University of Minnesota.
 The University of Minnesota accepts J1 visas only.

-Five internship positions are offered through Hennepin County Medical Center, which consist of three months of ophthalmology, six months of medicine, one month of neurology, and one month in the emergency department.
+Five internship positions are offered through Hennepin County Medical Center, which consists of three months of ophthalmology, six months of medicine, one month of neurology, and one month in the emergency department